How do you react when you’ve misplaced your mobile device?

 Those findings are hardly unique.
 In a 2018 survey by The Economist Intelligence Unit, respondents “overwhelmingly indicated that poor communications at work can lead to stressful work environments, stalled careers, missed performance goals, and lost sales.”

 On top of that, it’s time to stop just talking to employees.
-Help give them the ability to listen and engage in a real conversation with the company.
+Help give them the ability to listen and keep employees engaged in a real conversation.

-It just makes business sense to meet your employees where they are—on their mobile devices.
+It just makes sense to meet your employees where they are—on their mobile phones.